namyhere/backend_takehome/README.md

     -pass backendproject\
     -p 5432
     ```
-10. Then ETL process will completed.
+14. Then ETL process will completed.
-11. If ETL process runs successfully, you can check the pgAdmin website.
-Once you open localhost:8080 you get a website below.
+15. If ETL runs successfully, there would be 3 tables with all results stored under database specified in `docker-compose.yaml` file.